lucie-zimmer/MB-ManyWebcams/README.md

 For instructions on how to generate data and further information on the study, refer to the [experiment's repository](https://github.com/adriansteffan/manywebcams-eyetracking).

+For an explanation on the different datafiles and their contents, please refer to our [reference](codebook.md).

 ## Setup

 To run the script, installations of [R](https://cran.r-project.org/bin/windows/base/) and [RStudio](https://www.rstudio.com/) are required.